Get Started

 Understanding Employee Classification Requirements

-How do I properly classify employees as exempt or non-exempt in Wisconsin?
+How do I Properly Classify Employees as Exempt or Non-Exempt in Wisconsin?

-Are salaried employees entitled to overtime in Wisconsin?
+Are Salaried Employees Entitled to Overtime in Wisconsin?

-Classified vs. Unclassified Employment Status
+What’s the Difference Between Classified and Unclassified Employment Status

 Need Help with Employee Classification?